josephg/egwalker-paper/reg-text.typ

 Assume that we want to add event $e_"new"$ to the event graph $G$, that $V_"curr" = sans("Version")(G)$ is the current document version reflecting all events except $e_"new"$, and that $V_"crit" eq.not V_"curr"$ is the latest critical version in $G union {e_"new"}$ that happened before both $e_"new"$ and $V_"curr"$.
 Further assume that we have discarded the internal state, so the only information we have is the latest document state at $V_"curr"$ and the event graph; in particular, without replaying the entire event graph we do not know the document state at $V_"crit"$.

-However, a key insight in the design of eg-walker is that the exact internal state at $V_"crit"$ is not needed; all we need is enough state to transform $e_"new"$ and rebase it onto the document at $V_"curr"$.
+Luckily, the exact internal state at $V_"crit"$ is not needed.
+All we need is enough state to transform $e_"new"$ and rebase it onto the document at $V_"curr"$.
 This internal state can be obtained by replaying the events since $V_"crit"$, that is, $G - sans("Events")(V_"crit")$, in topologically sorted order.
 For example, using the graph in @topological-sort, say the current state is $G = {e_"A1" ... e_"A5", e_"B1" ... e_"B4"}$, so $V_"curr" = {e_"A5", e_"B4"}$, and the new event $e_"new" = e_"C1"$.
 Then $V_"crit" = {e_"A1"}$ is the most recent critical version.